jlov7/Switchboard/docs/media/switchboard_poster.md

 └──────────────────────────────────────────────┘
 ```

 Use this visual in presentations or docs to explain the flow at a glance.
+The editable source lives in `docs/media/poster/switchboard_poster.excalidraw` and should be exported via `make poster`.